Co. Clare, Galway, Connemara and the West, Ireland

 Afternoon tea can be enjoyed in The Drawing Room, which offers the best views across the beautiful Lough Corrib.
 To relax in style why not sample some cocktails, liqueurs or brandies in the finely decorated cocktail bar.

 There is a wealth of activities to fill your days at Ashford Castle itself as well as the surrounding area.
-A fabulous equestrian center offers hacks through the estate and along the lakes.
+A fabulous equestrian centre offers hacks through the estate and along the lakes.
 There is a clay and archery range.
 The fishing on the banks of Lough Corrib is excellent.
 Boat trips on Lough Corrib with an historian are possible and a nine hole golf course in the parkland offers a decent round.
 Off the estate, the region offers incredible walking and hiking potential, more challenging golf and numerous historical sights.

 Haile Brant (Staff)